 Grossmunster (Great Minster) is a famous medieval church in Zurich with a history dating to Charlemagne.
-Indeed, it is said that this Frankish king built the first incarnation of Grossmunster on the site where he found the graves of the city’s patrons, Felix and Regula.
+Indeed, it is said that the Frankish king built the first incarnation of Grossmunster on the site where he discovered the graves of the city’s patrons, Felix and Regula.

-Today, visitors to Zurich flock to see Grossmunster’s Romanesque crypt, its museum dedicated to the Reformation and its pretty windows.
+Today, visitors to Zurich flock to see Grossmunster’s Romanesque crypt, its museum dedicated to the Reformation, and its striking windows.

 Grossmunster is situated near the banks of the river Limmat.
 It was constructed on the site of a Carolingian church, which was, according to legend, originally commissioned by Charlemagne after his horse fell to its knees over the tombs of Felix and Regula, Zurich’s patron saints.
 The present church was constructed from 1100 until its inauguration in around 1220.

 It was originally a monastery church, vying with the Fraumunster across the Limmat throughout the Middle Ages.